First-person reflections, essays, and lived experience writing for, by, and with neurodivergent communities.

 Featured

-Masking, Code-Switching, and IFS—Presenting Based on Context
+Masking, Code-Switching, and IFS: Presenting Based on Context

 At the risk of sounding too hippie, we should be kind to all others, regardless of their circumstances.
 It's one of the wonderful things that neurodivergence teaches us: compassion.

-Masking as a Neurodivergent Therapist-in-Training
+Masking as a Neurodivergent Therapist Intern

 Masking may have been necessary once, but the work ahead is different.
 It is about reclaiming my space, showing up authentically, and demonstrating to myself and others that being made differently does not mean being made wrong.